 The Japanese Garden opens every day from 9:00 am to 9:00 pm, except on Saturdays as it closes at 11:00 pm.
 Tickets are EGP 5.

-Orman Botanical Garden
+Orman Botanical Gardens in Cairo

 Orman Botanical Garden was established during the reign of Khedive Ismail in 1875, with the aim of supplying the Khedivial palaces with fruits, citrus and vegetables, which were imported from the island of Sicily.

 It was originally part of the Khedive Ismail Palace, which was known at the time as the Giza Saray, and brought its gardens, trees and flowering plants from all over the world.
-The park was designed by French landscaper Jean-Pierre Barillet-Deschamps, on an area of 95 acres, and includes three parts: Orman, Haramlek, which is now located in the western part of the zoo, and the Salamlek is in the southern area.
+The park was designed by French landscaper Jean-Pierre Barillet-Deschamps, on an area of 95 acres, and includes three parts: Orman, Haramlek, which is now located in the western part of the zoo, and Salamlek in the southern area.

 One of the largest botanical gardens in the world, Orman is a Turkish word meaning forest or bush, and the garden includes the largest botanical group of 100 species, including 300 genera, followed by 600 species.
-The garden has a section for seed exchange with all gardens and research centers in the world.
+The garden has a section for a seed exchange with all gardens and research centres in the world.

 An annual spring floral exhibition has been held at the garden since 1920.
 The month-long Spring Festival usually starts in March and is an important Egyptian cultural event.

 At the exhibition, many companies showcase their various plant offerings, including ornamental plants, flowers, cacti, as well as seeds for growing many plants, and fertilizers, gardening tools, and pots.
-You’ll also find many local goods for sale, like woven baskets, essential oils, Aswanian honey, souvenirs, and jewelry at very affordable prices, starting from EGP 5.
+You’ll also find many local goods for sale, like woven baskets, essential oils, Aswanian honey, souvenirs, and jewellery at very affordable prices, starting from EGP 5.

 The garden opens from 10:00 am to 10:00 pm and tickets are EGP 5.

-The Gezira Garden is located in the central Cairo area in the middle of the Nile, and is connected to the mainland through three bridges that pass across the river.
+The Gezira Garden is located in the central Cairo area in the middle of the Nile and is connected to the mainland through three bridges that pass across the river.
 Gezira Garden was known in the past as “The Botanical Garden” because it contains a wonderful and unique group of plants, but its name was later changed to “Gezira”.

-It is also referred to as Zamalek Island due to its location in the famous neighborhood of the same name, which is one of the richest neighborhoods in Cairo.
+It is also referred to as Zamalek Island due to its location in the famous neighbourhood of the same name, which is one of the richest neighbourhoods in Cairo.
 In addition to the charming natural beauty of Gezira Garden, it is also famous for its privileged location near a number of the most famous landmarks and tourist destinations in Cairo, including the Cairo Tower, the Egyptian Opera House and Al Gezira Sports Club.

 Gezira Garden opens from 9:00 am to 11:00 pm and tickets are EGP 10.